Why This Matters

 - Democratized platforms allow individuals to construct and share gender expressions outside mainstream media gatekeeping

-- Surveillance and harassment disproportionately target women, trans people, and gender-nonconforming users, limiting whose voices thrive online
+- Surveillance and harassment disproportionately target women, trans people, and gender-nonconforming users, limiting whose voices actually thrive online

-Compare: Traditional news media vs. social media—news media exhibits institutional bias through editorial gatekeeping, while social media bias operates through algorithms and user behavior.
+Compare: Traditional news media vs. social media: news media exhibits institutional bias through editorial gatekeeping, while social media bias operates through algorithms and user behavior.
 Both shape gender discourse, but through different mechanisms.
 Consider how power operates differently in centralized vs. decentralized media systems.

 Quick Reference Table